-We learned our lesson with Buzz and so let Woody do its making-a-queen thing and within a month, the hives were happy with their respective new queens and back to their gentle selves.
+Buzz was the hive with the most developed queen cells and so learned our lesson and let Woody do its making-a-queen thing.
+Within a month, both hives were calm and happy with their respective new queens and back to their gentle selves.
 Honeybees are aggressive when they’ve lost their queen, but gentle when they’re queen right, meaning that they’re living with a healthy, active queen.

 Both hives have two kinds of boxes, brood and dadant.
 The deeper boxes are primarily for brood, but also contain some honey.
 The dadant (shallower) boxes are only for comb and honey.
 If you look closely at the hives in the photo, you’ll notice double wood pieces between the top brood box and adjacent dadant box.
 That’s where the queen excluder fits into the hive structure.
 The exluder is a metal mesh in a wooden frame in which the mesh is large enough for worker bees to climb through–and up into–other parts of the hive to continue honeycomb making, but too small for queens to get through, so their egg laying is limited to the brood boxes.

 What can I say?
 Queens are fat bottomed girls.
-Sorry, Queen.
+Thanks, Queen.

 Honey creation is what honeybees are driven to do, whether or not the queen is in the box.
 Excluders allow the worker bees to make honey in the upper boxes while the queen is unable to crawl in and lay eggs on the comb.
 With a box of pure honeycomb, beekeepers are then able to take honey without damaging larvae or possibly injuring or killing a queen, which is a win for everyone.